Published

 Note

 Epi 203/STA 130B/STA 131B is a prerequisite for this course.
-If you haven’t passed one of these courses, please talk to me after class.
+If you haven’t passed one of these courses, please talk to me ASAP.

 Epi 202: probability models for different data types